monika76five/Probability/README.md

 # An Undergraduate Probability Course

-## This repo contains teaching and learning material of MATH 241 Probability at Vassar College, NY
+## This is for MATH 241 Probability at Vassar College, NY

 ### We use A First Course in Probability (9th edition) by Sheldon Ross

 ### We cover most of Chapters 1 - 8

+### Teaching and learning material
 (more material to be added)
 1. Lectures folder: lecture files (.Rmd and .pdf).
 2. Homework folder: homework files (.tex and .pdf).